-The featured artwork on the cover is from the National Charter Schools Institute's 2016 Midwest Charter Schools K-5 Art Contest: "When I grow up."
-Approximately 2,000 students from Illinois, Indiana, Michigan, Ohio, and Wisconsin submitted entries.
-Featured artwork represents some of the most outstanding and inspirational submitted.
+The featured artwork on the cover is from the National Charter Schools Institute's 2019 Midwest Charter Schools K-5 Art Contest: "Together We Can..."
+Over 800 students from Illinois, Indiana, Michigan, Ohio, and Wisconsin submitted entries.
+The featured artwork on the cover represents some of the most outstanding and inspirational submissions.

-For more information on the Institute's art contest, visit www.CharterInstitute.org.
+For more information on the Institute's art contest, visit www.CharterInstitute.org/artcontest.